sourcegraph/handbook/content/departments/product-engineering/engineering/cloud/devops/managed/creation_process.md

 ## Giving the customer access

+**Before providing access to the customer, make sure that the GCP alerting policy has been created!**

 To provide the customer access to the instance:

 1. If IP restrictions are requested, create and apply the Terraform change that grants their IP/CIDR ranges access to the instance, or makes it public/SSO-only, by following the [operations guide](operations.md).